CAE Reading and Use of English Practice Test 14

 Part 1

-Foolhardy (adj) — Brave but taking unnecessary risks.
-Back in the days of Columbus crossing the Pacific was thought of as a foolhardy move.
+Foolhardy (adj) — Brave, but tending to take unnecessary risks.
+Back in the days of Columbus, crossing the Pacific was thought of as a foolhardy move.

 Unforeseen (adj) — unexpected and not wanted.
 Judy’s parents coming back home earlier than usual was an unforseen circumstance.